otakbeku/my-recipes/Meals.md

 ### Steps

 1. Beaten the eggs and add salts and peppers
-2. Bath the bread and cook it (**DO NOT USE IRON LIKE THE FIRST RECIPE TO COOK THIS.
+2. Bath the bread to egg and cook it (**DO NOT USE IRON LIKE THE FIRST RECIPE TO COOK THIS.
 USE PROPER COOKING TOOLS**).
 Don't forget to turn back the other side.
 Don't undercooked it (it tastes worst if undercooked).
 3. Slices the bread and serve.

 ### Additional Notes